Skip to Content

 Susanna Moodie

-Stop into Hamilton Township to find out more about the homesteading challenges of Canada's beloved pioneer author.
+Find out about Susanna Moodie in Hamilton Township.
+Learn more about the homesteading challenges of Canada's beloved pioneer author.

 White Victorian house with green trees around

-Continue on in Hamilton Township to see sites associated with Moodie's sister Catharine Parr Traill, who chronicled the botany of Rice Lake.
+Continue on in Hamilton Township to see a site associated with Moodie's sister Catharine Parr Traill, who chronicled the botany of Rice Lake.

 Looking for even more history?
 Check out these Northumberland County gems.